 - Darning needle

 You can knit the Jeanette in 5 sizes from size 6 to 24.
 Your pattern is read like this 6-8 (10-12, 14-16, 18-20, 22-24).

 OKAY, LET’S KNIT UP A STORM!

 We start knitting the body "in the round" and from the bottom up.
-That means we'll start with a rib stitch before we move into knit stitch and we're knitting in loops.
-Jump back up to the video above if you need a refresher on how to join your loop to knit in the round.
+That means we'll start with a rib stitch before we move into a knit stitch and we're knitting in loops.

 Cast on the required number of stitches using your 12mm circular needles.

 Once you've cast on the right number of stitches you will join your stitches in a loop and then move on to the rib.
 Knit the rib following the instructions in your pattern.
 To create a rib we knit 1 stitch, then purl the next.
 Make sure you’re moving your yarn tail from the back to the front of our stitch to ensure the stitch is executed correctly.